Geometric Capacity of Transformers: A Tropical Geometry Perspective: Introduction

-Answering this question is highly \textbf{non-trivial}.
+Answering this question is \textbf{non-trivial}.
 Quantifying the precise number of linear regions in transformers requires tracking exact geometric boundaries through successive layers.
-This theoretical endeavor faces three severe mathematical bottlenecks: \begin{itemize} \item \textbf{Algebraic Collapse of Value Matrices:} A naive zero-temperature limit of the attention mechanism mathematically degenerates, obliterating the continuous value information and collapsing the affine mappings. \item \textbf{The Multi-Head Aggregation Puzzle:} In Multi-Head Self-Attention (MHSA), parallel heads are concatenated and linearly projected.
+This theoretical endeavor faces four mathematical bottlenecks: \begin{itemize} \item \textbf{Routing and Value Geometry:} With fixed values, zero-temperature attention becomes a piecewise-constant selector on unique-winner cells. \textbf{\textit{How can the routing geometry be separated from a value-dependent tropical representation?}} \item \textbf{The Multi-Head Aggregation Puzzle:} In Multi-Head Self-Attention (MHSA), parallel heads are concatenated and linearly projected.
 Standard hyperplane arrangement theorems, which rely on simple intersections, fail to capture this joint spatial partitioning.
-Formalizing \textbf{\textit{how parallel heads geometrically interleave}} remains an algebraic challenge. \item \textbf{The Ghost Region Trap:} Applying standard hyperplane arrangement formulas inadvertently counts inactive hyperplanes, resulting in hopelessly loose complexity bounds. \item \textbf{The Finite-Temperature Reality Gap:} The zero-temperature limit yields an idealized piecewise-linear skeleton.
-However, real-world transformers operate at finite temperatures with smooth, non-linear softmax distributions, raising the critical question of \textbf{\textit{whether these theoretical bounds hold in engineering practice}}. \end{itemize}
+Formalizing \textbf{\textit{how parallel heads geometrically interleave}} remains an algebraic challenge. \item \textbf{The Ghost-Region Overcount:} Pairwise score-equality arrangements distinguish complete score orderings and may subdivide a top-$1$ cell without changing its winner. \textbf{\textit{How can actual routing cells be distinguished from these additional ordering cells?}} \item \textbf{The Finite-Temperature Reality Gap:} Hard routing defines a polyhedral skeleton, whereas finite-temperature softmax is smooth.
+Which routing properties remain invariant for $\tau>0$, and \textbf{\textit{how accurately does the smooth attention map approximate the hard-routing limit away from routing boundaries?}} \end{itemize}

-In this paper, we break through these bottlenecks by developing a mathematical framework based on tropical geometry to characterize the expressivity of transformers.
-Modeling self-attention as a structured vector-valued tropical rational map provides a clear geometric view of the forward pass.
-Our results show that transformer expressivity is not merely empirical, but arises from a quantifiable geometric escalation driven by the interaction of sequence length $N$, number of parallel attention heads in MHSA $H$, and depth $L$.
+In this paper, we break through these bottlenecks by developing a mathematical framework based on tropical geometry to quantify the geometric capacity of transformers.
+By making the polyhedral structure of self-attention explicit, the framework provides a principled way to understand \textbf{\textit{how architectural choices shape the spatial partitioning complexity of transformer mappings}}.
 Our main contributions are as follows:

-\begin{itemize} \item \textbf{The Power Voronoi Limit via Log-Lifting:} To overcome the value matrix collapse, we introduce a formal \textit{log-lifting} parameterization.
-This bridges attention mechanisms and computational geometry, proving that zero-temperature self-attention over a sequence of length evaluates exactly to a Power Voronoi Diagram, where the partitioning cells are intrinsically determined by the squared norms of the key vectors (Section~\ref{sec:voronoi_routing}).